facelessuser/sublime-markdown-popups/docs/src/markdown/api.md

 }
 ```

-Check out @facelessuser/mdpopup_test as an example.
-Clone it into `Packages/mdpopup_test`, run `Package Control: Satisfy dependencies`, and then restart Sublime.
-You should be able to then run the command `Mdpopups: Test` to see an example popup or phantom.
-Feel free to edit it to learn more.
+Check out @facelessuser/mdpopups_test if to create quick and easy popup tests.
+Clone it into `Packages/mdpopups_test`,
+run `Package Control: Satisfy dependencies`, and then restart Sublime.
+You should be able to then run the command
+`Mdpopups: Test` to see an example popup, phantom, or (if on Sublime Text 4) HTML sheet.
+You can even create output of
+the source HTML for debugging.
+Feel free to try it out.

 ## Markdown Support